H.R. 5557: Mental Health Services for Students Act of 2025

 Official federal mental health resource page for children and families relevant to the bill's focus on student trauma, grief, and suicide risk.

-Official HHS guidance on HIPAA, which the bill expressly applies to patient records developed by covered entities in these partnerships.
+Official HHS guidance on the HIPAA Privacy Rule, which the bill expressly applies to patient records developed by covered entities in these partnerships.

 Student Privacy Policy Office FERPA

-Official Department of Education FERPA resource explaining the student record privacy rules the bill extends across partnership members.
+Official Department of Education FERPA resource explaining the student record privacy rules the bill extends across every partnership member.

 H.R.
 5557 Bill Text